SB 2 Firearms - Signed Into Law

 Will provide a rebate to encourage people to convert their gas-powered vehicle into a Zero Emission Vehicle.

-SB 411 Open meetings: teleconferences: bodies with appointed membership
+SB 411 Open meetings: teleconferences: neighborhood councils - Signed Into Law

-Will ensure that the City of Los Angeles’s Neighborhood Councils, boards, and commissions can continue serving their constituents virtually by extending appropriate COVID-19 pandemic provisions.
+Ensure that the City of Los Angeles’s Neighborhood Councils can continue serving their constituents virtually by extending appropriate COVID-19 pandemic provisions.
 Virtual meetings have allowed much easier access to appointed or elected bodies of local agencies with far more members of the public participating in each meeting.
 This has created greater equity in the process and fostered the health of our democracy.

 Will expedite the California Environmental Quality Act (CEQA) review process for projects that reduce greenhouse gas (GHG) emissions, incorporate pollution control equipment, and meet energy efficiency standards.